 The summit of hi-fi headphones has usually been occupied by open cans.
-But the past few years has seen companies like Focal, Audeze, and Sennheiser attempting to turn some of their best open headphones into audiophile-grade closed cans.
+But the past few years have seen companies like Focal, Audeze, and Sennheiser attempting to turn some of their best open headphones into audiophile-grade closed cans.

 Over the new few months, I’ll be reviewing a few of these new entrants into the closed-back market.
 Today, we’re going to start at the top, both in terms of price (U.S. MSRP of $2,399) and in terms of expectations, with Sennheiser’s HD820.

 As Sennheiser’s lead designer Axel Grell has explained, “Open type headphones are better by principle because sound that is radiated by the diaphragm to the rear can leave the system and the sound that is reflected from the ear can also leave the system.”
 As a result, Sennheiser’s closed cans have traditionally been aimed at professionals like studio musicians and DJs who require isolation, while their audiophile line has focused on open cans.
 According to Grell, the aim of the HD820 was to create a “closed-type for audiophiles.”

 The path to the HD820 began in 2012 with a simple attempt to close the company’s flagship open-back, the HD800.
 After testing different cup materials, Grell and his fellow designers settled on Gorilla Glass due to its rigidity.
 They made the Gorilla Glass panels in the cups convex to direct reflections into dampened chambers so that “reflected sound waves have virtually no chance of disturbing the movement of the HD 820's advanced 56 mm transducers and of compromising the precision of the audio reproduction,” as Sennheiser puts it.